egoist/template-electron/README.md

 ## Features

-- Run app in background, i.e. click `x` will only hide the window instead of completely quit it.
+- Run app in background, i.e. click `x` will only hide the window and reopen it will not trigger reloading.
 - No build process, made simple.

 ## Usage